gbbr/breakcheck/README.md

 # breakcheck

-breackcheck checks exported values, types and function declarations in your working tree for potential breaking changes against a given git reference.
+breakcheck checks exported values, types and function declarations in your working tree for potential breaking changes against a given git reference.

 ## Usage